Bread & Roses 2025/2

 From the front row

-From multiculture to super diversity: thirty years of living together through the eyes of VOEM
+From multiculturalism to super-diversity: thirty years of coexistence through the eyes of VOEM

-The Association for Development and Emancipation of Muslims (VOEM) has existed for 30 years (1989-2019).
-For that occasion, VOEM asked historian Tina De Gendt to write a book together with Amsab-ISG.
-A book about the experiences of the pioneers and volunteers in the setting of important events and trends that colored and changed the world in recent decades.
-And so VOEM is the first self-organization in Flanders to have its own history written.
+The Association for Development and Emancipation of Muslims (VOEM) is celebrating its 30th anniversary (1989-2019).
+For this occasion, VOEM commissioned historian Tina De Gendt to write a book in collaboration with Amsab-ISG.
+The book will chronicle the experiences of the pioneers and volunteers amidst the significant events and trends that have shaped and changed the world in recent decades.
+Thus, VOEM is the first self-organized organization in Flanders to write its own history.

-From its founding in 1989 to the present day, there has never been peace around the themes of migration, integration and Islam.
-This story gives the reader a unique insight into the super-diverse world of Muslims and its commitment to a harmonious, pluralistic and inclusive Flanders.
+From its founding in 1989 to the present day, there has been a constant flux around the themes of migration, integration, and Islam.
+This story offers readers a unique glimpse into the incredibly diverse world of Muslims and their commitment to a harmonious, pluralistic, and inclusive Flanders.

 Tina De Gendt in collaboration with Piet Creve